 Ellen L. Meyer joined AGB Search in 2017.
 Ms. Meyer is a seasoned higher education administrator, having spent 34 years in leadership roles at art and design institutions.

 Most recently, she has provided executive search services for the following institutions:

-Throughout her career Ms. Meyer has supported interdisciplinary curriculum development, technological innovation, executive and faculty recruitment and management, strategic planning and partnerships, fundraising, financial planning and oversight, exhibitions, facilities design and construction, and trustee and community relations.
+Throughout her career Ms. Meyer has led or supported interdisciplinary curriculum development, technological innovation, executive and faculty recruitment and management, strategic planning and partnerships, fundraising, financial planning and oversight, exhibitions, facilities design and construction, and trustee and community relations.